 Please refer to Practice Education handbook and Programme handbook.
-Students will be allocated a 10-week full time placement from a diverse range of clinical settings dependent upon the students learning needs and profile of previous experiences.
+Students will be allocated a 12-week full time placement from a diverse range of clinical settings dependent upon the students learning needs and profile of previous experiences.
 Each student is placed with a designated practice educator or long arm supervisor who has usually undergone the accredited practice educator training or is experienced in taking students.
-This placement learning experience will provide an opportunity for students to apply and evaluate occupational therapy processes and philosophy in practice, with the support and guidance of a practice educator.
-Students will use the placement experience to articulate their clinical reasoning based on previous learning and theoretical knowledge about occupational therapy processes and philosophy whilst beginning to work more independently, learning to use supervision as a forum for reflection and analysis.
+This placement learning experience gives the student the opportunity to make the first steps in the transition from student to practitioner.
+To enable them to develop into independent practitioners, fit for practice, this placement will provide the student with the opportunity to engage in practice with the support of their practice educator in a range of complex situations with a variety of complex issues.

-Inter-professional education:
+Inter-professional education

 Pre-placement preparation and post-placement consolidation will involve an element of IPE.
 The students will reflect on their thoughts and feelings about the upcoming placement to assist in the planning of their learning outcomes.
-All the learning outcomes are shared with Physiotherapy in order to align some aspects of learning and development while on placement.
+All learning outcomes for this module are shared with Physiotherapy in order to align learning and development while on placement.